 Visit my Music Page and feel free to download Little Bird - share it with a friend.

-Julia is now 19, a college freshman and as of June 29, 2010 she is a survivor!!
-The best part is these days she shares her beautiful voice and guitar playing at various fundraisers.
-She is now an Intern for NOCC (National Ovarian Cancer Coalition) performs and is a keynote speaker for Relay for Life and participates at the VIE For The Kids (Connecticut Children's Medical Center) annual fundraiser.
+Julia is now 21, a college junior studying music in NYC and as of June 29, 2010 she is a survivor!!
+After spending her high school years performing at various fundraisers and giving her time and energy as an intern for The NOCC (National Ovarian Cancer Coalition), Relay for Life and VIE For The Kids (Connecticut Children's Medical Center) she is living her dream and working hard at becoming a professional Producer and Recording Artist.

-This is her story - in her words (written when she was 10)
+This is her story, in her words (written when she was 10 years old)

 It all started when I was 7 years old.
 I was having stomach aches and I was tired all the time so my mom took me to the doctor.
 We thought I was lactose intolerant or that I had appendicitis.
 When it turned out that it wasn’t those things, my Mom suggested we do an MRI and it turned out that I had a tumor in my right ovary.
 I went in for surgery on June 29th, 2005.
 That night the doctors found out that not only were there tumors in my right ovary, they were in my left one too and they had spread.
 I had cancer.
 They took out my ovaries.